Merkel, Modi meet in India ahead of trade talks | DW | 01.11.2019

 Merkel and Modi are also set to discuss trade and investment between the two countries as well as foreign policy and security.

+"We want to further strengthen our bilateral relations, learn from India, but also place our technological developments in India" said Merkel.

+In a video post earlier this week Merkel said she was looking forward to visiting Modi and having talks with him.
+Standing in front of German, Indian and EU flags she said it would give her the opportunity to speak over a wide range of areas about future issues.

-Michaela Kuefner, chief political editor at Deutsche Welle who is traveling with Merkel said the discussion with India will be conducted "always with a view on China" — India has complex economic and political relations with its neighbor and most populous nation in the world.
+Michaela Kuefner, DW's chief political editor who is traveling with Merkel, said the discussion with India will be conducted "always with a view on China" — India has complex economic and political relations with its neighbor and most populous nation in the world.

 There will be an appetite for exchange with Germany wanting to ensure it is one of the first partners when India decides to open its economy up further, and India looking to learn from Germany's education and training sectors, added Kuefner.